CalamitousCamel/PrettyPrintGmail/README.md

 This project (especially the multiple printing feature) took (takes) a ridiculous amount of time and effort to develop.
 Your donations help me devote time to features/bug-fixes by having to spend less time earning money to buy oatmeal.
 Because oatmeal is the best.
 Oatmeal + yogurt + berries + banana + flaxseed + peanut butter.
 You're welcome.

-### Known Bugs
-If you have inline images in your emails, they might not be loaded correctly because the cleaned up emails are inserted into a new printing page and this may violate the same-origin policy.
-I'm working on this - in case there is active interest in solving this issue, I'll work on this, well, more (so please let me know!).

 ### Acknowledgements
 Icon credits: Plainicon from www.flaticon.com.